 Remember, it is perfectly normal for babies to have some sleeping issues and for this to continue for some children up to around six years of age.
 Helping your child feel safe, comfortable and ready for bed is the simplest way to help them settle.
 If you are still concerned, seek help from your paediatrician or early childhood nurse.

 Quality-assured resources to purchase

 The ECA Online Shop offers a variety of books and resources for parents that have all been quality-assured by early childhood experts.
 Below are our recommendations for sleeping.

-- Everyday learning about sleep, by parenting expert Pam Linke, will help you to understand about babies’ and young children’s sleep needs and how best to help them, as well as helping you to get enough sleep too.
+- Everyday Learning Series: Sleep in early childhood, by parenting expert Pam Linke, will help you to understand about babies’ and young children’s sleep needs and how best to help them, as well as helping you to get enough sleep too.

 - Rainforest lullaby, by Sally Odgers and Lisa Stewart is a children’s book that has calming language and a soothing storyline.

 - a new sleep series developed by ECA in partnership with Murdoch Childrens Research Institute, launching in September 2018.

 Centre for Community Child Health.
 (2006).
 Settling and sleep problems.
 Available from www.rch.org.au/uploadedFiles/Main/Content/ccch/PR_Set_Sleep_all.pdf.

 Linke, P. (2007).
 Everyday learning about sleep.
 Everyday Learning Series, 7(1).

 Raising Children Network.
 (2011).
 What works with persistent sleep problems?
 Available from http://raisingchildren.net.au/articles/persistent_sleep_problems.html.